Algorithms show you the fastest route to work, tell you when to go to bed, which books to read and soon they’ll drive you to your hobbies as well.

 If you’re lucky, you also have a data analyst on the team or tools that offer data analysis and dashboards that help you keep up with your campaigns and marketing investments.

 Take a good look around yourself; you’re already responsible for using data effectively.

-Back in 2011 McKinsey predicted that there will be a shortage of necessary talent required to take advantage of big data [Full PDF Report].
-In 2019 that shortage is a reality and it’s not limited to data scientists alone but also business managers who are skilled at using data for making better decisions.
+Back in 2011, McKinsey predicted that there would be a shortage of necessary talent required to take advantage of big data [Full PDF Report].
+In 2019 that shortage was a reality, and it’s not limited to data scientists alone but also business managers who are skilled at using data for making better decisions.